Goldfish of Justice Miniatures is proud to present the next in its line of miniatures, The Captain of the Damned Resin Bust.

 Continue reading Horus Heresy Iron Warriors Dreadnoughts, Commission painted goodness!

-So, metallics vs non metallic metals (NMM).
-Thus far this is a topic that has always caused a fair amount of friendly debate (and I daresay unfriendly debate too!) in the painting community.
+So, Warhammer Quest: Silver Tower, Metallics Vs Non Metallic Metal.
+Thus far NMM is a topic that has always caused a fair amount of friendly debate (and I daresay unfriendly debate too!) in the painting community.
 So for the absolute beginner, what’s the difference?

 Metallic paint contains literal flakes of metal (usually aluminium) suspended in coloured pigment.
 The flakes reflect light, causing the paint to look shiny once its applied and the size of the flakes varies from manufacturer to manufacturer, so its up to the painter which brand he/she prefers.
 There’s a lot more science that goes into these paints, but quite frankly its boring so I won’t.